thecodeteam/training/docker-workshops/docker-storage-networking/prep/README.md

 If you are doing this workshop on your own, you will need to deploy the hosts on your own.
 Download `rexconfig.yml`, `student.json`, and `dockertraining.sh` to a local folder.

 Edit `rexconfig.yml` with your AWS ACCESS & SECRET KEYS.
-Edit `student.json` to make sure `dockertraining.sh` is in an available directory.
+Edit `student.json` to make sure `rexconfig.yml` and `dockertraining.sh` are in an available directory.

 The `docker-machine` AWS security group should have the following ports open